nasa/openmct/docs/src/design/proposals/APIRedesign.md

 # Overview

-The purpose of this document is to review feedback on Open MCT Web's current API and propose improvements to the API, particularly for a 1.0.0 release.
+The purpose of this document is to review feedback on Open MCT's current API and propose improvements to the API, particularly for a 1.0.0 release.